 Initially, the diet was developed as a medical intervention to help lower the number of seizures in some people with severe epilepsy.
 It’s still used in some treatment programmes, but it's not common and must be led by an epilepsy specialist and a nutritionist or dietician.

 Diabetics need to lower their blood glucose level, so a ketogenic diet could be beneficial in those with type 2 diabetes and prediabetes.
 But any long term impact and effectiveness still needs to be determined.
 And it does bring side effects, which can have implications for your health, so it’s important to speak to your doctor or specialist doctor before starting this diet, and it should be monitored by a nutritionist who will need to tailor the diet to you.

 It can take around four weeks for your body to adapt to using a different energy source.
-Side effects include stomach upset, dehydration, an imbalance of certain salts in your body (sodium, potassium and magnesium) and bad breath.
+Side effects include stomach upset, dehydration, an imbalance of certain electrolytes (salts) in your body (sodium, potassium and magnesium) and bad breath.
 It risks a phenomenon known as keto-flu, where people experience difficulty thinking, tiredness and difficulty sleeping.
-Long term side effects can be a lack of essential nutrients needed to keep your body healthy, so supplements may be needed to prevent this.
+Long-term side effects can include a lack of essential nutrients needed to keep your body healthy, so supplements may be needed to prevent this.

 You should speak to a healthcare professional before commencing a keto diet.
 This could be by booking a routine visit with your doctor or seeing your nutritionist or specialist doctor.